Three Modes of Research

 - A researcher from any Network partner organization is leading a project that addresses a pressing need for information that has been identified by Network partners, including researchers.

 - When there is limited capacity and need for network partners to participate directly in the project alongside lead researchers.

 - Network partners are confident that the research results will be effectively communicated to the broader community because the research team has a strong track record in effectively communicating results.

 This mode may be deemed to be suitable when network partners are interested in collaborating on all stages of a research project, and when partners either have the capacity to be involved and/or the project proposal addresses capacity limitations to ensure partners are able to be involved.
-Mode 2 projects are co-developed, co-designed, and co-produced by multiple network partners, including researchers and knowledge-users such as communities, industry, governments, Indigenous organizations, and non-governmental organizations (NGOs).
+Mode 2 projects are co-developed, co-designed, and co-produced by multiple network partners, such as communities (including Indigenous communities), industry, governments, Indigenous organizations, and non-governmental organizations (NGOs).

 When would the CMN advance a Mode 2 project?

 - A number of network partners are interested in participating in a collaborative project.